-A qualifying examination is required at the beginning of the student's third semester.
+A qualifying examination may be administered at the beginning of the student's program.
 The student must successfully complete a program of study as approved by the major advisor and graduate committee.
-The student must pass a preliminary examination presented by the graduate committee.
-A dissertation is required of all candidates for the doctorate.
+The student must pass a preliminary examination.
+A written and oral preliminary examination will be administered by the graduate committee after completion or within 6 hours of completing coursework.
+Original research and a dissertation are required of all candidates for the doctoral degree.